bilke/Craft-Docs/source/diving-in/fields/types/number.rst

 Need to store a number with your content?
 Choose the Number field type!

-The field allows you to set the minimum and maximum values, and how many decimal points will be output in templates.
+This Field Type allows you to set the minimum and maximum values, and how many decimal points will be output in templates.

 The user’s current locale is taken into account when displaying the numeric values in the correct format.